Sadly- No More Swinging at El Columpio de Ceiba

 It’s no secret that social media is amazing at making a place popular almost overnight.
 Someone posts a photo of something wonderful or beautiful or unusual, and then suddenly everyone has to go see it.
-El Columpio de Ceiba is one of those things that is all the rage now.
+El Columpio de Ceiba was one of those things that was all the rage pre-hurricane.
 We’ll tell you how you can get to it, “swing” to your hearts content, and get your own photo to post for all our your followers to see!

-El Columpio de Ceiba is located near a 12-foot tall pier area, close to huge rigs (that look almost like oil rigs, but I think they are just cranes).
+El Columpio de Ceiba is located near a 12-foot tall pier area.
 There is a tree on the edge of the pier, and someone tied some swings to it that hang down into the water.

 For the photo, someone goes to the beach and into the water to the swing, while the photographer stands up on the pier.
 You can get good photos both from atop the pier, and from down in the water in front of the swing.
 The Puerto Rico flag adds a nice touch!

 And since this is a high pier … and kids (and adults) will be kids … people jump off the pier into the water, even though there is a sign saying not to jump/dive into the water.
 It really is a pretty spot.

 This place is no longer a secret.
 There is a large parking lot for it.
 Just follow the road and signs to the pier and beach.
 It’s maybe a 2-minute walk from the parking area.
 When you follow the signs, you get to the beach area first, and there are signs and paths leading to the swing and picture spot.
 Though it’s easy enough to figure out without the signs.

 Sadly, people are not respecting the beauty of this place.
 Please take out whatever trash you make, and pick up a little extra.